isaddiq/Claude-BIM-development-skill/README.md

 ```

 The root `.claude-plugin/marketplace.json` makes this repository a Claude Code plugin marketplace.
 The plugin-level `.claude-plugin/plugin.json` defines the installable BIM plugin.

-## Updating

-When releasing a new version, bump the version in both files:

-- `plugins/bim-software-dev-plugin/.claude-plugin/plugin.json`
-- `.claude-plugin/marketplace.json`

-## Official Marketplace Submission

-This repository can be installed directly by adding it as a Claude Code plugin marketplace.
-Listing it in any official Claude or Anthropic marketplace is separate and requires following the official plugin submission process.